#include <CRingBuffer>

 The return value is the number of bytes actually written.
 This should

-either be the value of nBytes
+either be the value of nBytes, indicating the

 entire bufer was transferred to the ring buffer or 0 indicating that